 No big surprises here, but sharing your New Year’s Resolutions is a great way to inspire your audience and, potentially, help them to feel more connected to you.
 On a personal level, you could share the individual resolutions of your company’s employees – perhaps one a day up until January 1st?
 Or you can share your intentions for the company moving forward.
 Encourage your audience to send in their own resolutions for business and for life, and foster a sense of community by responding to and even sharing their stories.

-If one of your New Year’s resolutions is to make your social media management more efficient, then boy have we got a special New Year’s present for you!
-Just click below to download our free PDF guide to managing your social media in less than 20 minutes a day.
+If one of your New Year’s resolutions is to make your social media management more efficient, then boy have Noisy Little Monkey got a special New Year’s present for you!
+Just click below to download the free PDF guide to managing your social media in less than 20 minutes a day.
 (Aren’t you impressed by that incredibly slick segue?
 You should probably download it just for that, really...)